InetSoft Product How-To: Binding Data to a Report Section Element

 Sections and tables can both present tabular data.
 However, sections render the data in a different manner than tables: Each section row, or “band,” is just a container for other elements.
 To display tabular data, each element in a section must be bound to an appropriate data field.
 By adding elements to a section and manually binding these elements, you can create very precise layouts.
 Report Designer also allows you to automatic generate and bind section elements in the form of a pseudo-table, which you can then tailor to suit your needs.

-Read how InetSoft was rated #3 for implementation in G2 Crowd's user survey-based index.
+#1 Ranking: Read how InetSoft was rated #1 for user adoption in G2's user survey-based index.

 Section Wizard